Judge orders Madalina Cojocari documents sealed from public access

 Husband put ‘family in danger,’ Madalina’s mother told detective

-Presiding Superior Court Judge Carla Archie cited interference in the case in potentially releasing search warrants to the public and hindering the detectives’ ability to continue the investigation.
+According to documents obtained by Queen City News on Tuesday Superior Court Judge Carla Archie cited interference in the case in potentially releasing search warrants to the public and hindering the detectives’ ability to continue the investigation, and issued an order to seal what the honorable judge called ‘extremely detailed’ information within warrants related to the case.

 The order was issued on December 30th.